sudoDeVinci/TV-head/README.md

 ## How it Works

-Images (either pixel art or other) are converted via the [Open-CV](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html) library into csv files containing the flattened (2D) pixel index and rgb values.
-These csvs are loaded onto the board where they can now be mapped onto the LED strip pixels.
+Images (either pixel art or other) are converted via the [Open-CV](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html) library into either JSON or CSV files containing the flattened (2D) pixel index and rgb values.
+These are loaded onto the board where they can now be mapped onto the LED strip pixels.
 In this way, we retain the pixel data but save on memory.

 This implementation allows a couple of ways of playing these frames on the device:
 1. Having folders of sequential csv files which can be made into animations, with each file as a single frame.